What sports camera to choose in 2025?

 - water resistance only up to 10 m

-Rugged camera good for night shots
+Rugged sports camera good for night shots

 DJI long searched for a way to successfully enter the world of sports cameras - until it finally succeeded.
-Osmo Action 5 Pro has a larger sensor (1/1.3") than the GoPro, which translates into better low-light shots.
+Osmo Action 5 Pro has a larger sensor (1/1.3") than GoPro, which translates into better low-light shots.
 This is of great importance, for example, at sunset or in the forest.
-The battery lasts for more than 2 hours of recording in 4K 60FPS, and the built-in 47GB memory can save the situation when you forget your SD card.
-The camera is waterproof up to 20 meters (without housing) and works with microphones DJI (DJI Mic 2 and Mic Mini), which vloggers will appreciate.
+The battery lasts for more than 2 hours of recording in 4K 60FPS, a built-in memory 47 GB can save the situation when you forget the SD card.
+The camera is waterproof up to 20 meters (without housing) and works with microphones DJI (DJI Mic 2 i Mic Mini), which will be appreciated by vloggers.
 Shortcomings?
 The maximum resolution is 4K, and the stabilization, while good, does not match that of the Hero 13.

 Pros: